Everest Base Camp Trek

 • Swelling of the hands and face

-What happens if there’s an emergency?
+6. What happens if there’s an emergency?

 The medical facilities are limited on the trails, but our guides carry a full medical kit and are trained extensively on how to use it.
-We also carry portable altitude chambers, which are useful if someone is suffering from AMS (Acute Mountain Sickness) but cannot be evacuated due to bad weather.
+We also carry portable altitude chambers, which are useful if someone is suffering from AMS (Acute Mountain Sickness) but cannot be evacuated due to bad Everest Base Camp trek weather.
 Emergencies are taken care of by the guide, who is experienced in such situations if they develop.
-The safety of our travellers and crew is our central priority.
+The safety of our travelers and crew is our central priority.
 If a fellow trekker in your group needs to descend, then an assistant guide goes down with them.
-We have lots of support staff on the trek, so the person descending would be well looked after, and won’t impact on the rest of the group’s experience.
+We have lots of support staff on the trek, so the person descending would be well looked after, and won’t impact the rest of the group’s experience.
 In a serious case, evacuation would be by helicopter.

-What is the accommodation like?
+7. What is the accommodation like?

-What is food like on the trek?
+8. What is food like on the trek?

 The lodges we select have strict hygiene standards using almost all fresh ingredients locally grown.
 There’s always plenty to eat and you can help yourself to seconds or even thirds!
 Every day is different but here is a sample of one day’s menu on the trail.

-Lunch: Juice, potatoes, cucumber and a carrot salad, cheese, chapatis, pizza, canned tuna and meats if its freshly available, fresh oranges and bananas, boiled water.
+• Lunch: Juice, potatoes, cucumber and a carrot salad, cheese, chapatis, pizza, canned tuna, and meats if it's freshly available, fresh oranges and bananas, boiled water.

-Dinner: Soup, steamed vegetables, rice, fried chicken if available, daal, spaghetti, chocolate cake or apple pies, fresh apples, tea or hot chocolate, boiled water.
+• Dinner: Soup, steamed vegetables, rice, fried chicken if available, daal, spaghetti, chocolate cake or apple pies, fresh apples, tea or hot chocolate, boiled water.

-Unlike most companies, Unique Adventure International includes a full meal service making sure you’re well fed for trips on Nepal’s most challenging circuits.
+Unlike most companies, Unique Adventure International includes a full meal service making sure you’re well-fed for trips on Nepal’s most challenging circuits.
 We always want you to be fed in a way that lowers the risks to you and safeguards your health on punishing trails.

-When is the best time to trek Everest Base Camp?
+9. When is the best time to trek Everest Base Camp?

 We always get a lot of interest in our treks over Christmas and New Year’s, as it is an exciting way to spend the holiday season and this lessens the days you need to use from your holiday allowance.
-If you trek during the winter season, you need to be prepared with the right clothing for potentially low temperatures, but Unique Adventure provides good quality down jackets, down sleeping bags and fleece sleeping bag liners to keep you cosy.
+If you trek during the winter season, you need to be prepared with the right clothing for potentially low temperatures, but Unique Adventure provides good quality down jackets, down sleeping bags, and fleece sleeping bag liners to keep you cozy.

-Do I get to stay overnight at Everest Base Camp?
+10. Do I get to stay overnight at Everest Base Camp?

 Our Everest Base Camp trek does not stay overnight at base camp.

-Where can I take a shower when I want one?
+11. Where can I take a shower when I want one?

-Are there places where I can charge my phone on the way?
+12. Are there places where I can charge my phone on the way?

-Some accommodations have charging stations available for small electronic devices such as phones, cameras and battery packs, but will often come at an additional cost should you wish to use the power.
+Some accommodations have charging stations available for small electronic devices such as phones, cameras, and battery packs, but will often come at an additional cost should you wish to use the power.
 This can range from 200-600 rupees, depending on how far you are from the power grid.

-These following locations have electricity available:
+The following locations have electricity available:

 • Ghat